 Sixth graders continue individual lessons and join either the orchestra or band, which offer a challenging repertoire and give concerts during the year.
-Vocal work continues as well.
+Vocal work continues, and the alto recorder is often introduced.
 Discipline, focus, and diligence are expected in singing and in three-part recorder music.
 Sixth grade students are still eligible for Junior Chorus.

 In seventh and eighth grades, instrument study continues, as well as choral work and participation in the orchestra or band.
 More difficult music is learned and played.
-Students now sing and play a full repertoire of musical styles and periods.
+Students now sing and play a full repertoire of musical styles and periods, including Renaissance madrigals in seventh grade and African American spirituals in eighth.
 There are many opportunities for students to perform, both at school and in venues around the city.